-'School on Boats' to your doorsteps
+'School on Boat' bringing education to doorsteps

 This has been the guiding principle behind the launching of the 'School on Boat' programme for children of migrant fishermen families in East Godavari district of Andhra Pradesh.